 At 11.5 ounces, this model is in the middle of the road for weight.
 It's still plenty light enough to throw in the bottom of your back on day hikes or multi-day adventures as a just in case layer but it is quite durable and tougher than most other options of similar weight.
 If light is right, we recommend taking a look at the Black Diamond Fineline (8 ounces) or the Outdoor Research Helium II (6.5 ounces), which are the lightest in the review.

 Thus far, our review staff has been impressed by this model's overall durability, as its slightly thicker material is more tear resistant than many.
 Even after a season of use in the rainy Pacific Northwest, several members of our testing team noted that its DWR has held up better than many in our fleet.

 This jacket compresses nicely into its left front pocket which, which similar to many other models, turns into a stuff sack when reversed.
 Unlike other options, our review staff appreciated this model's tight fit, which helps the Phoenix take up less overall space in our pack.
 It packs down slightly smaller than average and compresses enough to make it a great option for backpacking or as a "just-in-case" layer while day-hiking.
 While it doesn't pack down as small as the REI Drypoint GTX or the Black Diamond Fineline, it was comparable to Patagonia Torrentshell and our Best Buy Winner the Marmot PreCip.

 At $175, this jacket provides an okay value for its versatility and toughness.
 You can undoubtedly buy higher performing models for less money, like the Black Diamond Fineline, The North Face Dryzzle, or the Outdoor Research Helium II.
-However, if Marmot and the environment are high on your list of priorities, this might be a decent choice.
+However, if Marmot and methods that contribute to caring for the environment are high on your list of priorities, this might be a decent choice.

 — Ian Nicholson